Unified Classification and Rejection: A One-versus-All Framework: Experiments

 \textbf{Baseline Methods.} We compare our method with some classical and recently proposed methods in OOD detection.
 We mainly compare with post-hoc methods, since it is an effective line of approaches in OOD detection.
-The compared baselines include: MSP~\cite{hendrycks_2017_baseline}, ODIN~\cite{liang_2018_ODIN}, Mahalanobis distance (dubbed as Maha)~\cite{lee_2018_maha}, energy-based score (EBO), GradNorm~\cite{huang2021GradNrom}, ReAct~\cite{sun_2021_react}, MaxLogit~\cite{hendrycks2022MaxL}, and KNN~\cite{sun2022KNN}.
+The compared baselines include: MSP~\cite{hendrycks_2017_baseline}, ODIN~\cite{liang_2018_ODIN}, Mahalanobis distance (dubbed as Maha)~\cite{lee_2018_maha}, energy-based score (EBO), GradNorm~\cite{huang2021gradnorm}, ReAct~\cite{sun_2021_react}, MaxLogit~\cite{hendrycks2022MaxL}, KNN~\cite{sun2022KNN}, ASH-S~\cite{djurisic_2023_ASH}, and Neural relation graph~(Relation in brief)~\cite{kim_2023_Relation}.
 The hyper-parameters for these post-hoc methods come from reference code OpenOOD~\cite{Yang2022Openood} and the original work.
 Concretely, for ODIN~\cite{liang_2018_ODIN}, we set the temperature scaling $T$ to 1000.
 Specifically, for energy score, the temperature scaling $T$ is set as 1.
 For ReAct~\cite{sun_2021_react}, the rectification percentile is set as 90.
 For KNN~\cite{sun2022KNN}, the nearest neighbor number is set as 50.
+For ASH-S, we combine it with energy-based score as the original paper did.
+It is noteworthy that the shaping and scaling operations in ASH-S could affect the classification performance.
+For Relation, the temperature of kernel function is set to 1.
 Moreover, we compare our method with CPN trained by distance-based CE (DCE) loss~\cite{yang_2018_CPN,yang_2022_CPN}, to verify the advantages of the hybrid learning strategy.
 It is noteworthy that CPN trained by DCE loss has not been comprehensively evaluated on ODD detection and MisD for CIFAR benchmarks.

 \textbf{Training Details of Baselines and Our Method.} The pre-trained models of the baselines and our model are based on \textit{almost identical configurations}.
 For CIFAR benchmarks, ResNet-18~\cite{he_deep_2016} and WideResNet-28-10 (WRN-28-10)~\cite{zagoruyko_wrn_2017} are the main backbones for all methods, and the model is trained by momentum optimizer with the initial learning rate of 0.1.
 We set the momentum to be 0.9 and the weight decay coefficient to be $2\times 10^{-4}$.
 Models are trained for 200 epochs and the learning rate decays with a factor of 0.1 at 100 and 150 epochs.
 Regarding batch size, there is a slight difference: for baseline pre-trained models, it is set as 128, while all the CPN-based models use a batch size of 64.
 For the pre-training of baseline models, we used the standard CE loss to train linear classifiers.
 For CPN, we implemented three approaches: one based on the DCE loss in Eq.~(\ref{equ:ce_pl_loss}), one based on the OVA loss and one based on the hybrid learning strategy proposed in this paper.
 The parameters $(\xi,\lambda,\beta)$ are set as as $ (20,0.35,0.95)$, respectively, on CIFAR-10, and as $ (2,0.05,0.95)$, respectively, on CIFAR-100.